grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

   </figcaption>
 </figure>

-We also spot a Wren, and a Mistle Thrust family in the scrub beyond divert our attention and result in a temporary confusion about which direction to head.
+We also spot a Wren, and a Mistle Thrush family in the scrub beyond divert our attention and result in a temporary confusion about which direction to head.
 Following consultation of the map, we decide we need to cross the river and a short trundle later we are into the meadow.